kcarta/kcarta.github.io/_posts/2025-01-04-shopping-with-emacs.md

 [^2]: Also, it's important to keep the meal planning in Notion, because my partner, as smart & wonderful as they otherwise are, is not about to start using some nerdy text editor (😿) or a half-baked app I've written myself (we have enough of those already).
 Much of our family planning, including our recipes, is also done in Notion.

 [^3]: At least one that doesn't require adding an additional service promising to synchronize the two platforms - no thanks!

+[^4]: Not shown: a simple function I have to convert md->org in the same buffer, using a shell command to `pandoc`.
+Also, I did have the thought to just process a md buffer, but I don't know of a good parser for that and I avoid writing regexes whenever possible.
+I'm fine with have one extra command in my process (for now 🙃).